Charles117/resilience_shenzhen/README.md

 ## 3. Model Training
 In the github of original DCRNN `https://github.com/liyaguang/DCRNN`, the authors implemented an experiment of one-dim feature input (previous speed) to one-dim feature output (future speed), and claimed that the model could also map "N-dimensional features to M-dimensional outputs".
 However, there were still some bugs when we really implemented a N-to-M dimension modelling.
-Thus, we checked tha codes and fixed these bugs in the revised codes.
+Thus, we checked the codes and finally fixed these bugs in the revised codes.

 Additionally, several things should be paid attention to before you employ DCRNN in your research.